Before I talk about how much shoulder injury and rotator cuff cases are worth, I want to briefly go over the anatomy of the shoulder.

 The other trucking company was insured with Travelers Insurance above the self-funded retention.
 We also received a $10,000 settlement check from my client’s auto insurer – Progressive – who provided uninsured motorist coverage.

 My case: $147,000 Settlement (Gross) for a woman who had shoulder surgery following a car accident in Bonifay, North Florida.
 My client lived in Virginia.
 The shoulder surgery was unsuccessful so she later underwent a manipulation under anesthesia (MUA).
+A picture of the damage to the car that my client was a passenger in is below.

 I have also settled car accident cases where my client had surgery to repair a rotator cuff tear for $65,000 (against a small Miami auto insurer) and $57,000 (with Geico and Progressive).
 In some of those cases, the liability claims adjuster argued that my client’s rotator cuff tear was not caused by the car or truck accident due to minimal property damage.
 The claims adjuster also argued that the rotator cuff tear was degenerative (old) and was due to age and overuse.